-Recreational vehicles, commonly known as RVs, have become increasingly popular in recent years as people embrace the freedom and adventure of life on the road.
+Recreational vehicles, commonly known as RVs, have become increasingly popular as people embrace the freedom and adventure of life on the road.
 However, with this lifestyle comes the responsibility of properly disposing of RV waste.
-To assist RV owners, Waspy’s has RV waste stations at both their Audubon and Templeton locations.
+Waspy’s has RV waste stations at both their Audubon and Templeton locations to assist RV owners.

 What is RV waste?

 RV waste can include both grey and black water, and failing to dispose of it properly can lead to environmental damage and health risks.

 RV waste is the water and waste produced by an RV’s kitchen, bathroom, and toilet systems.
 It’s divided into two categories: gray water and black water.

 - Gray water is the wastewater that comes from sinks, showers, and washing machines.

 - Black water, on the other hand, is the wastewater that comes from the RV’s toilet system.

 Both gray and black water can contain bacteria, viruses, and other harmful substances that can pose health risks if not disposed of properly.